When it comes to real estate disclosures, it’s important to be as transparent as possible with both buyers and sellers.

 - You should also have documentation for repairs and insurance claims you’ve made in the past.
 You should be able to describe what was done and the materials used.

+Just imagine what you would want to know if you were buying a property for yourself.
 Disclosures help a buyer learn as much as possible about a house before making their purchase.